-Dealing with high traffic volume and congestion on highways is a constant battle, whether you’re making your morning commute or embarking on a holiday road trip.
-47% of Americans are expected to hit the roads this holiday season, but where will travelers encounter the most highway congestion en route to their yuletide gatherings?
+Dealing with high traffic volume and congestion on highways is a constant battle, whether you’re making your morning commute or embarking on a long road trip.

 Using highway statistics data from the Federal Highway Administration (FHWA), we mapped out the cities in every U.S. region with the busiest highways based on average annual daily traffic (AADT) or the average daily vehicle trips on a segment of highway during a year-long interval.
 We also found the busiest interstates in the U.S., overall, as well as the busiest months to travel on highways.